peter/casino-lobby/web/README.md

 ## TODO

+* Better and more appealing design/CSS
 * Pagination.
 Can be built like in like in [this DataList component](https://github.com/versioned/versioned-admin/blob/master/src/components/data/DataList.vue)
 * End-to-end tests with Cypress.
 Example of how to do this, see: [kitchensink.js](https://github.com/versioned/versioned-admin/blob/master/tests/e2e/specs/kitchensink.js)
-* Better and more appealing design/CSS

 ## Installation

 ```
 yarn install
 ```

 ### Run Development Server

+Make sure you have the Node API running first and then start the Vue app:

 ```
 yarn serve